 Breed and lifestyle: When it comes to choosing a dog breed, there’s much more to it than how they look!
 It’s important to think about your lifestyle and what type of dog would be a good fit for your activity level, kids (if you have them), and yard (if you have one).
-If you have your heart set on a purebred you can do your research online or talk to breeders.
-If you’re looking for a rescue, the staff at your local animal shelter will know a lot about the dogs they have and can steer you towards a good match.
+If you have your heart set on a purebred you can do your research online or talk to reputable breeders.
+If you’re looking for a rescue, the staff at your local animal shelter will know a lot about the dogs they have and can steer you toward a good match.

 Budget basics: A new dog can be a significant financial commitment, especially during the first year when you’ll have the most supplies to buy.
-You’ll want to make sure you’re ready to support your new fur-baby for their lifetime.
+You’ll want to make sure you’re ready to support your new puppy or dog for their lifetime.
 Consider all the costs, including regular vet check-ups, unexpected medical care, dog food, grooming, and pet sitting.
 Time is another valuable resource: evaluate your work, school, and social calendars and decide if you’ll have enough time to spend with your dog.

 Supply Checklist for a New Puppy or Dog

-These are the essentials you’ll need for a new puppy or dog, before you bring them home:
+These are the minimum essentials you’ll need for a new puppy or dog, before you bring them home: